-The derivative exposure is calculated using Current Exposure Method (CEM) and the balance out standing as on September 30, 2015 is given below:.
+The following table sets forth, the derivative exposure calculated using Current Exposure Method (CEM) and the balance outstanding at September 30, 2017

+₹ in million

 Particulars Notional Amount Current Exposure

-Interest rate swaps 4,418,892.9 79,055.7
+Interest rate swaps 7,324,996.2 88,415.6

-Currency swaps 515,207.6 81,425.8
+Currency swaps 443,535.5 63,385.4

-Forward rate agreement 15,978.8 91.8
+Forward rate agreement 3,917.1 19.6

-Currency futures 3,843.4 79.4
+Currency futures 8,232.6 193.2

-Caps/floors 59,050.6 527.9
+Caps/floors 57,600.4 419.2

-Options 615,766.4 12,772.6
+Options 562,754.1 12,944.0

-Foreign exchange contract 3,404,736.1 110,831.6
+Foreign exchange contract 4,694,616.9 144,339.0

-Interest rate futures 9,019.4 45.1
+Interest rate futures 239.4 1.2

+Credit Default Swap - Buy Protection - -

-Credit default swap - buy protection 863.8 -
+Credit Default Swap - Sell Protection - -

-Credit default swap - sell protection 863.8 26.5

-Total 9,044,222.8 284,856.4
+Total 13,095,892.2 309,717.2

-DF-16: Equities - Disclosure for Banking Book Positions
+DF-16: Equities - Disclosure for banking book positions

 Investments are classified at the time of purchase into Held for trade (HFT), Available for Sale (AFS) and Held to Maturity (HTM) categories in line with the RBI master circular-Prudential Norms for classification, valuation and operation of investments portfolio by Banks.
-In accordance with the RBI guidelines, investments in equity of subsidiaries and joint ventures (a joint venture will be one where the bank, along with its subsidiaries, holds more than 25 percent of the equity) are required to be classified under HTM category.
+In accordance with the RBI guidelines, investments in equity of subsidiaries and joint ventures (a joint venture will be one where the Bank, along with its subsidiaries, holds more than 25 percent of the equity) are required to be classified under HTM category.
 For capital adequacy purpose, as per the RBI guidelines, equity securities held under HTM category are classified under banking book.

-As per the RBI guidelines, investments classified under HTM category need not be marked to market and carried at acquisition cost.
+As per the RBI guidelines, investments classified under HTM category need not be marked to market and are carried at acquisition cost.
 Any diminution, other than temporary, in the value of equity investments is provided for.
 Any loss on sale of investments in HTM category is recognised in the profit and loss statement.
 Any profit on sale of investments under HTM category is recognised in the profit and loss statement and is then appropriated to capital reserve, net of taxes and statutory reserve.

-Equity shares under the banking book are the Bank's investments in unquoted equity shares of its insurance subsidiaries.
-The book value of the equity investments under banking book is ₹ 50,147.9 million as per the regulatory scope of consolidation.
-The Bank has not recognised any unrealized gain or loss on account of sale or liquidation of these investments during the half year ended September 30, 2015.
-The Bank has not recognised any gain or loss in the consolidated profit and loss account or consolidated balance sheet.
+Equity shares under the banking book are the Bank's investments in equity shares of its insurance subsidiaries.
+The book value of the equity investments under banking book is ₹ 45,787.4 million as per the regulatory scope of consolidation.
+The cumulative realised gain (loss) arising from sale and liquidation in the reporting period is nil.
+Total latent revaluation gains based on quoted market value at September 30, 2017 is ₹ 387,545.4 million.
 The book value of equity investments in insurance subsidiaries is deducted from capital as per the transition arrangement provided by RBI in the master circular on Basel III regulations.